CSP02/CSPSH/README.md

 - This will automatically highlightes the code which has CSPSH as class name for more info visit [docs](https://the-atelier.ml/Pages/CSPSH/cspsh.html).
 **Link for story script(extention is sts)**
 - StoryScript is created and developed by @lines-of-codes using python.
 [Learn more](https://github.com/StoryScriptorg/StoryScript/tree/main/storyscript).

+- Join our discord server for any queries [the-atelier](https://discord.gg/6Mcy5NpSpH)

 **NOTE: It is recommended that not to format the code in your html with the tab spaces its not necessary.
 But you must use new line(enter or a semicolon) to make it identify the new lines.**